davidfrazao/my-grafana-tuto/compose/Topics/01-prometheus-grafana/lessons/01-01-add-prometheus-grafana.md

-# Add mariadb to this project
+# Add Prometheus + Grafana to this project

 ## Scruture of the topic